DioBr4nd0/zkmask-mercle/README.md

 ```

+### The Optimization: Batch Processing and Aggregate Proofs

+To efficiently verify a new vector against thousands of database entries, we do not generate one proof per comparison.
+Instead, we use an **aggregate proof** approach that combines all checks into a single cryptographic operation.
+This is made possible by the underlying structure of the Bulletproofs protocol.

+*   **Single Aggregated Circuit:** Instead of `N` small circuits, we construct one large, parallel arithmetic circuit in memory.
+This single circuit contains `N` sub-circuits, each enforcing the similarity logic (`dot_product < threshold`) for one of the stored vectors.
+The Bulletproofs algorithm is then run once on this entire aggregated circuit.

+*   **Logarithmic Verification Cost:** The key benefit of this approach is that the time required to verify the resulting proof does not grow linearly with the number of comparisons.
+Thanks to the efficiency of the inner product argument at the core of Bulletproofs, verification time scales logarithmically (`O(log N)`).
+This means checking against 10,000 vectors is not 10,000 times slower than checking against one, making the system highly scalable on the verifier's side.

 ### 4. Why Bulletproofs for ZK Proofs

 - **No Trusted Setup (vs. zk-SNARKs):** Unlike zk-SNARKs, which require a special setup phase that generates sensitive secret parameters, Bulletproofs need no such ceremony.
 This removes the risk of hidden trapdoors or long-term trust assumptions.